hunter-teacher-cert/work_csci70900-petertsun/meth1/lessons/portfolio/csLesson2.md

 which is student B. The rest of the program is skipped because the program exits to return inside the if block before the program has a chance to carry out the rest of the instructions in the method of factorial(n).
 Student B multiplies 2 to 1, and returns result of 2 to Student A, who in turns multiplies 3 to 2, and returns the final answer of 6.

+Students use their Key-to-Success (scrap paper) to draw a tree diagram to trace method calls (program progression).
 Students work in their group to calculate a slightly larger n, like factorial(4).
 Each student acts as a copy of the method factorial(n).